section-engineering-education/engineering-education/content/articles/how-to-plot-multiple-marker-on-leaflet-map-using-jquery/index.md

 status: publish
 published: true
 url: /how-to-plot-multiple-marker-on-leaflet-map-using-jquery/
-title: How to plot multiple markers on leaflet map using jquery
+title: How to Plot Multiple Markers on Leaflet Map using Jquery
-description: This tutorial will show you how to plot multiple markers on specific locations on a leaflet map using Leaflet.js.
+description: This tutorial will show the reader how to plot multiple markers on specific locations on a leaflet map using Leaflet.js.
 author: femi-ige-muyiwa-oladele
-date: 2021-11-09T00:00:00-12:30
+date: 2021-11-21T00:00:00-16:05
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: